usnistgov/dimspec/README.md

 <strong>2024 February</strong> (@jmr-nist-gov)

+&emsp;A [video tutorial series](https://www.nist.gov/programs-projects/and-polyfluoroalkyl-substances-pfas/research/reference-data-and-tools/dimspec) is now available for DIMSpec, discussing download and setup, file conversion to .mzML, and using the MSMatch application.

+<strong>2024 February</strong> (@jmr-nist-gov)

 &emsp;Minor changes to the [quick install guide](https://pages.nist.gov/dimspec/docs/quick_install.pdf) were made to clarify some language, especially in regards to what is actually required versus recommended versus suggested, and under which circumstances those apply.

 &emsp;A bug was fixed in the `molecule_picture` function where invalid filenames were produced from InChI (and other) strings.
 Invalid filename characters are now substituted with descriptive characters for these; the result is that filenames no longer match 1:1 with molecular notation in many cases, though most SMILES strings should remain intact.
 Also, use of the `show` argument should be more intuitive and will now display the resulting picture in the system viewer.